The-AEGIS-Initiative/lernrobotics/README.md

     - chore(ci): semantic commit without triggering new version

 - `git push -U origin <your-branch-name>`
   - A pre-push git hook will run your changes against the cypress testing suite to ensure passes

-- You may submit a PR to merge your branch into the development branch.
+### Pull Requests and Merging

+When your changes are complete, make a pull request into the `master` branch.

 - Once your PR is approved, you may merge your branch into the master branch.
 This will trigger a rebuild of the development-robobot app.

-- Log-in to Amplify console and confirm that the development branch is green.
+- Log-in to the AWS Amplify console and confirm that the development branch is green.
   - If there are errors, fix them ASAP.

 # Testing

+Cypress tests are stored in the `cypress/integration/` folder.
+This project breaks up the tests into 2 folders:

+- `cypress/integration/front-end-only`
+  - These tests only require the front-end (this app) running.
+- `cypress/integratoin/front-and-back-end`
+  - These tests require the back-end to be running.
+These are usually end-2-end (E2E) tests.

+Cypress is incredibly intuitive to use.
+Get started here: [https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html)